root4loot/rescope/README.md

 ## How it works
 1. Provide any public or private scope.
-2. rescope takes care of the rest and spits out a (JSON/XML) file that is compatible with Burp/Zap.
+2. rescope takes care of the rest and spits out a Burp/ZAP compatible JSON/XML file.
 3. Import results from Burp/Zap.

-That's it!
-No more pulling your hair dealing with regular expressions and endlessly adding targets from the sitemap.
-Your scope should be ready and you are good to go.

 - [Installation](#installation)